mattkeehan/react-hooks-vs-class/README.md

 ### `npm start`

 Runs the app in the development mode.<br>

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the hooks version in the browser.

+Open [http://localhost:3000/class](http://localhost:3000/class) to view the class version in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.